(Effective May 23, 2017)

 - Regular Members - Anyone interested in the advancement of Nursing Informatics Practice and the automation of health care information systems.
 Regular members may vote and hold an elected office.

-- Corporate/Organization Members - Any company or organization interested in the advancement of Nursing Informatics Practice and the automation of health care information systems.
+- Corporate/Education Members - Any company or organization interested in the advancement of Nursing Informatics Practice and the automation of health care information systems.

 Section 4.2 Establishment of Membership: Membership in the Corporation shall become effective when a completed formal application has been accepted by the Corporation and the designated dues payment has been received.
 The Membership Policy outlines the membership process.